 If you have a new MacBook Pro with Touch Bar, don’t think that putting your ears closer to the speaker grilles will make it sound louder.
 A recent teardown revealed that the grilles are just for show.

-According to a teardown of the 13-inch MacBook Pro with Touch Bar by iFixit, the speaker grilles don’t actually align with the internal speakers.
+teardown of the 13-inch MacBook Pro with Touch Bar by iFixit, the speaker grilles don’t actually align with the internal speakers.
 In fact, the grilles don’t even go down through the case, which means that Apple put them next to the keyboard for purely “cosmetic” reasons.
 The sound on the new MacBook Pro with Touch Bar actually comes out through the air vents on the sides.

 In the image below, the speakers can be found inside the orange boxes, however the speaker grilles on the case are where the red boxes are located.
 See?
 Not exactly a match.

 Another surprise was how difficult it was to remove the Touch Bar while leaving it intact.
 The folks at iFixit deemed it too fragile, and ended up accidentally breaking it.